 The more the better for both the parent and son.
 Various volunteer positions are available for a variety of troop programs.
 How each parent contributes depends on their personal skills, interests, and availability.

 Yes.
-The document governs the troop organization, objectives, methods, code of conduct, etc. You can find a copy of the By-Laws on the website.
+The document governs the troop organization, objectives, methods, code of conduct, etc. You can find a copy of the By-Laws under the Parents section on the website homepage.

-Complete a Boy Scouts of America application & pay the joining fee.
+Complete a BSA application & pay the joining fee.